Optical Flow Algorithms Overview

 • a local_radius defining the matching spatial search radius.
 The event received will provide the center of the analyzed neighborhood.
 The pixels at the local_radius distance on the left, right, top and bottom will be used to compute optical flow, not the pixels in-between.
 The further the distance, the more the flow estimate is regularized but also the more subject to association error.

-• a minimal norm of the flow to filter false estimations (the actual value used is 1.f/(min_norm*min_norm) to get a value in pix/s)
+• a minimal norm of the flow to filter false estimations (in pix/s)

 • a bit_cut value defining the number of lower bits to remove from the timestamp in the flow computation (used to accelerate processing)